[Updated for 2023]

 The key to setting up VDP is to collect the data, create the design, determine the elements, personalize the content, and give the information to the vendor to utilize in the future.
 Once this is done, you can enjoy the wonders of VDP.

-The first thing to do when setting up VDP is collect your data.
+The first thing to do when setting up VDP is collect your data and ensure that it is cleaned data.
 The key is to set a desired goal for your print project.
 For example, if your company is looking to send out thank-you notes to past clients, you will want to collect their information and potentially incorporate a piece of personal data into the mix as well, such as the service or product they bought from you.

 Because super-personalized print pieces raise engagement, this tactic will encourage your clients to keep returning.
 This data will also come in handy for other VDP projects in the future, which means that compiling data is a great way to execute multiple VDP campaigns.